jamep007/ProHealth/README.md

 # ProHealth

-This is the code for my computer science senior project, currently in development.
+This is a passion project of a health app with a social aspect using Flutter.

 We have no official release as of yet, so check out the development branch to see what we are currently working on.